-As per the today’s scenario, companies not only desire to test software adequately, but they also want to get the work done as quickly and thoroughly as possible.
-To accomplish this goal, organizations are turning their head towards Automated Testing!
+As per today’s scenario, companies not only desire to test software adequately, but they also want to get the work done as quickly and thoroughly as possible.
+To accomplish this goal, organizations are turning their head towards Automated Testing.

-It not only helps in reducing the efforts for manual testing but also works towards finding the defects which manual testing cannot expose and also towards which manual testing is error prone as it is a time-consuming process.
-This process is guided by a web of techniques and technologies, but do you what outshines among it all?
-Well, the answer to this query is Selenium WebDriver!
+It not only helps in reducing the efforts for manual testing but also works towards finding the defects which manual testing cannot expose.
+It also helps in cases where manual testing is error-prone as it is a time-consuming process.

 But before understanding the Selenium WebDriver concept, we need to know about the Selenium first.

 Selenium is a free automated testing suite used to automate web applications across different browsers and platforms.
 It supports various programming languages like Java, Dot Net, PHP, Python, Perl, Ruby, etc, and various browsers like Mozilla Firefox, Google Chrome, Safari, and Internet Explorer.

 The four major components of Selenium are:

 - Selenium IDE